 Plants can be mulched, but it’s wise to ensure the mulch doesn’t cover the crown.
 If you reside in a humid or wet climate or plant in an area with heavy soil, use well-draining pots to ensure optimum growth.

 Spacing the plants adequately apart and in good light is a great way to make sure they thrive.
-Without direct sunlight, the gerbera plants tend to get leggy and turn pale in colour.
+Without direct sunlight, the gerbera plants tend to get leggy and turn pale in color.
 If this happens, it’s unlikely to produce as many blooms.
-To further enhance gerbera daisy growth, use a micro-nutrient liquid fertiliser such as a fish emulsion or seaweed.
+To further enhance gerbera daisy growth, use a micro-nutrient liquid fertilizer such as a fish emulsion or seaweed.

 Meaning of Gerbera

 Gerbera Daisies boast several meanings, and all lean towards feelings of happiness.
 The Egyptian meaning is symbolic of nature and a devotion to the sun, while the Celts believed this plant would lessen the stresses and sorrows of everyday life.